jmedin1965/Notes/Postfix_configuration_for_a_host_or_server.md

 # Postfix configuration for a host/server
 Created Friday 01 December 2023

-I'm using postfix to send out emails from all the vm's that need to send emails out.
+I'm using Postfix to send out emails from all the vm's that need to send emails out.
 It's pre-installed most of the time.
 If not just do an

 apt install postfix